 Open Source and Open Format fans will find Nextiva’s service disappointing.
 Most users will need to convert their files to Microsoft Office or PDF file formats for transmission.

 We have attempted to list all of Nextiva’s compatible file formats that are open source.

 Image File Formats:

-PNG and JPEG is listed as a compatible file format for sending graphics through Nextiva.
+PNG and JPEG are listed as a compatible file format for sending graphics through Nextiva.